Direct Numerical Simulation of MILD Combustion: Mixing and Autoignition from Non-Premixed Streams: Results and discussion

 To provide further insight into the flame propagation behavior, the local flame index (FI)~\cite{Flame_index} is additionally used to distinguish between premixed and diffusion-dominated regions, defined as

-Positive values of FI indicate premixed regions where fuel and oxidizer gradients are aligned, while negative values correspond to diffusion-controlled zones.
-The integral heat release rate (HRR) was then evaluated by combining CEMA and FI, conditioning both the combustion mode (identified by $\alpha$) and the flame type (identified by FI).
-The fractional HRR contributions obtained for the four cases are shown in Table~\ref{tab:cema_perc}.
+Positive values of FI indicate premixed regions where fuel and oxidizer gradients are aligned, while negative values correspond to diffusion-controlled zones (non-premixed).
+The integral heat release rate (HRR) was then evaluated by combining CEMA and FI, conditioning both the combustion mode (autoignition, deflagration and extinguishing, identified by $\alpha$) and the flame type (premixed and non-premixed, identified by FI) at the ignition time $\tau_{\mathrm{ign}}$ of each respective case, consistently with the fields shown in Figs.~\ref{CEMA_CUTS},~\ref{fig:PDF_TEMP_CEMA}~and~\ref{fig:PDF_CHI_CEMA}.
+Additionally, the analysis is further conditioned on the local equivalence ratio $\phi$, defined following Bilger's formulation~\cite{Bilger1990} as

+where $Y_\mathrm{C}$, $Y_\mathrm{H}$, $Y_\mathrm{O}$ are the elemental mass fractions of carbon, hydrogen, and oxygen, $W_\mathrm{C}$, $W_\mathrm{H}$, $W_\mathrm{O}$ are their atomic masses, and the subscript $\mathrm{st}$ denotes stoichiometric conditions.
+This allows the HRR contributions to be separately attributed to lean ($\phi < 1$) and rich ($\phi > 1$) mixture regions.
+The fractional HRR contributions obtained for the four cases are shown in Table~\ref{tab:cema_perc}, where A denotes autoignition, D deflagration, P premixed, nP non-premixed, L lean, R rich, and E extinguishing.